The idea that some lives matter less than others is the root of all that is wrong with the world.

 — Paul Farmer

 Fragile states and borderlands are hard because they are afflicted with chronic war, corruption, persecution, poverty and trafficking, not because of their people.
 What is “hard” for many, is “home.”
-Their resilience is breathtaking, and is precisely what motivates us to help.
+Their resilience is often breathtaking, and is precisely what motivates us to help.

 Click below to learn how we are serving in fragile states and borderlands: